mikemackintosh/mikemackintosh.github.io/_posts/2015-02-01-colored-cat-output.md

 {% gist mikemackintosh/173d85eb03c0645cd110 %}

-It will make your stupid output look pretty.
+It will make your stupid output look pretty hot.